RolaMmss/API-ML-CICD-MlOps/README.md

 1. An existing **Azure Resource Group**.
 2. The **Azure CLI** installed and configured on your machine.
 You can install it by following the official [Azure CLI installation guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
-3. You must be logged into your Azure account using the CLI:
-## Azure SQL Database Creation Script

-This repository contains a shell script (`create_sql_db.sh`) to automate the creation of an Azure SQL Server and an Azure SQL Database using the Azure CLI.
-The script configures the SQL Server and Database in a pre-existing Azure resource group, along with an optional firewall rule to allow access from all IP addresses.
-### Make it executable by running:
-  chmod +x scripts/create_Azure_sql_db.sh
-## Run the script:
-  ./scripts/create_Azure_sql_db.sh

-### Prerequisites

-Before running this script, ensure that you have:

-1. An existing **Azure Resource Group**.
-2. The **Azure CLI** installed and configured on your machine.
-You can install it by following the official [Azure CLI installation guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
-3. You must be logged into your Azure account using the CLI:
+3. You must be logged into your Azure account using the CLI